Best bet

 Clarifies procedures, practices, and policies in the administration and enforcement of the Paid Family and Medical Leave Law, M.G.L. c.
 175M.

 Defines terms in maternity leave law.
-This regulation has not been revised since the law was changed.
+This regulation has not been revised since the law was changed to include all parents regardless of gender.

 Massachusetts administrative decisions